 Keeping Our Campus Safe

-- Campus-wide 24-hour security including more than 500 security cameras, 150 emergency call boxes and 1,000 panic alarms;
+- Campus-wide 24-hour security including more than 600 security cameras, 150 emergency call boxes, and over 1,000 panic alarms;

 - Enhanced lighting in parking lots, sidewalks and around buildings;